tobi-wan-kenobi/bumblebee-status/README.md

 [![Test Coverage](https://codeclimate.com/github/tobi-wan-kenobi/bumblebee-status/badges/coverage.svg)](https://codeclimate.com/github/tobi-wan-kenobi/bumblebee-status/coverage)
 [![Issue Count](https://codeclimate.com/github/tobi-wan-kenobi/bumblebee-status/badges/issue_count.svg)](https://codeclimate.com/github/tobi-wan-kenobi/bumblebee-status)

+**Many, many thanks to all contributors!
+As of now, 18 of the modules are from various contributors (!), and only 16 from myself.**

 bumblebee-status is a modular, theme-able status line generator for the [i3 window manager](https://i3wm.org/).

 Focus is on: